ctgreybeard/SwiftCustomControl/README.md

 1. Add any Actions and Outlets that you may need for you control to function.

-1. Create the initializer `required override init(coder: coder)` in your class.
+1. Create the initializer `required override init?(coder: coder)` in your class.
 This is where the magic happens.

 1. Within this initializer you can see the sample code.